The LORD says to my Lord: “Sit at my right hand until I make your enemies a footstool for your feet.” – Psalm 110:1 NIV

 Now, please consider covering the next paragraph and carefully rereading this passage to determine for yourself who exactly will be given the honor of speaking these blessed words from the heavenly realms in the very near future.

 11 The testimony of the overcoming saints is that they did not love their lives so much as to shrink from death.
 The bottom line is that denying self – death to self – MUST occur if we are to overcome Satan.
-Unlike the overcoming Church saints, all non-overcoming church-goers left behind when Christ raptures His Bride will be conquered by the antichrist (please review and compare Matt.
+Unlike the overcoming Church saints, all non-overcoming church-goers left behind when Christ raptures His firstfruits will have to endure the Tribulation – they will be conquered by the antichrist (please review and compare Matt.
 16:18 with Rev. 13:7).
 If these foolish virgins finally deny themselves and refuse to worship the beast and receive his mark they will be saved (14:9-12), however they must suffer literal death to self, i.e. martyrdom, during the 3.5 year great tribulation.
-Praise God, the gospel will still be proclaimed (14:6) after the translation of the Church overcomers into heaven, and all people who [wash] their robes and [make] them white in the blood of the Lamb will be part of the great multitude who come out of the great tribulation (7:14, 9).
+Praise God, the gospel will still be proclaimed (14:6) after the translation of Christ’s overcomers into heaven, and all people who [wash] their robes and [make] them white in the blood of the Lamb will be part of the great multitude who come out of the great tribulation (7:14, 9).

 12 The hurling of Satan out of heaven brings great woe on the earth.
 Horrific changes immediately follow in Ch.
 13: a blasphemous beast empowered and authorized by Satan arises out of the sea, and a second beast performing miraculous signs (the false prophet causing people to worship the first beast) rises out of the earth; these represent the civil and the religious power of the antichrist, respectively.
 The pouring out of God’s bowls of wrath on all people who worship the beast and receive his mark follows shortly afterward.